-The E-BAM is shipped with the nozzle shipping device installed under the nozzle which prevents the moving parts of the vane assembly from being damaged in transit.
-The device must be replaced anytime the mass monitor is being transported in order to avoid damaging the vane control mechanism.
+The E-BAM is shipped with the nozzle shipping device installed under the nozzle which prevents the vane assembly from being damaged in transit.
+The device must be replaced anytime the mass monitor is being transported in order to avoid damaging the nozzle and vane assembly.
 Do not ship or transport the E-BAM with filter tape installed.